slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 ## Enabling React

-We now have everything set up to start using React for the application.
+We now have everything necessary to start using React for the application.
 To make this happen, we need to install the React components for the basic functionality, DOM manipulation, and request routing to display individual components.
 React is installed by running the following console command:

 ```sh
 npm install react react-dom react-router-dom
 ```

-### `index.html` and `index.jsx`
+### index.html and index.jsx

 With React we have a single HTML file that dynamically loads all of the other application components into its DOM using JavaScript.
 We rename the existing `index.html` to `login.html`, since that is what it really is anyway, and create a new `index.html` that represents the React SPA entry point.